rvsia/react-form-renderer/README.md

 ```

 #### <a name="assign-field-provider"></a> `assignFieldProvider: bool?`
 FieldProvider is just a fancy name for [Field component](https://github.com/final-form/react-final-form#field--reactcomponenttypefieldprops).
-Following component types are wrapper by it by default:
+Following component types are wrapped in the FieldProvider by default:

 ```javascript
 import { componentTypes } from '@data-driven-forms/react-form-renderer';